Asymptotics of randomly weighted sums without moment conditions of random weights: Applications to risk theory

 where $x\ge0$ denotes the insurer's initial wealth.

-An increasing scholarly attention has been paid to the asymptotics of the finite-time ruin probability in the discrete-time risk model.
-The readers can refer to Goovaerts et al. \cite{GKLTV2005}, Wang and Tang \cite{WT2006}, Zhang et al. \cite{ZSW2009}, Shen et al. \cite{SLZ2009}, Gao and Wang \cite{GW2010}, Chen \cite{C2011}, Cheng et al. \cite{CNPW2012}, Yang and Wang \cite{YW2013}, Li and Tang \cite{LT2015}, Yang et al. \cite{YCY2024}, Cui and Wang \cite{CW2025}, and references therein.
-It should be mentioned that most of the existing results depend on the existence of moment of random weight $Y_1$; see, for example, Theorem 5.1 of Tang and Tsitsiashvili \cite{TT2003}, which is a pioneer result in this field.
+Increasing attention has been paid to the asymptotics of the aforementioned research objectives.
+We refer to Tang and Tsitsiashvili \cite{TT2003, TT2004}, Goovaerts et al. \cite{GKLTV2005}, Wang and Tang \cite{WT2006}, Zhang et al. \cite{ZSW2009}, Shen et al. \cite{SLZ2009}, Gao and Wang \cite{GW2010}, Chen \cite{C2011}, Yang and Wang \cite{YW2013}, Li and Tang \cite{LT2015}, Maulik and Podder \cite{MP2016}, Yang et al. \cite{YCY2024}, Cui and Wang \cite{CW2025}, etc. It should be noted that most existing results also rely on moment conditions for the stochastic discount factor $Y_1$ as a random weight; see, for example, Theorem 5.1 of Tang and Tsitsiashvili \cite{TT2003} as follows, which is a pioneer result in this field.